 - Make it much easier at baptisms and on Easter Eve for people to gather round the font for this part of the service. - Provide more comfortable (and moveable) choir pews with storage, and space for choir, clergy, and servers to prepare for the service without being rained on - Give flexibility for our more creative services and for interactive all age worship, for smaller services (e.g. pram service, Taizé), and also for recitals, drama etc. - · Give greater focus and prominence to the lectern and those leading worship from the entrance to the chancel e) Lighting, storage & display

-Relocate the electronic piano next to the organ so that the organist can access it easily and the music group can gather round it neatly control and ability to create different atmospheres for different services
+Relocate the electronic piano next to the organ so that the organist can access it easily and the music group can gather round it neatly

-These additions to the design will make possible
+These additions to the design have made or will make possible